 - If your child has been identified by the school district as a child with a disability and has an IEP in place, your objectives for that student must have a pre-approval by a qualified party, and that preapproval becomes the third item required just in those cases.

-At the end of the year, you must meet with an evaluator (more on this later) and then provide to your district:
+At the end of the year, you must meet with an evaluator (more on this later) and share with them a portfolio including:

 - A log, by date, showing materials read (commonly called the book log).